The Chain of Survival Steps

 Why did the American Heart Association's Chain of Survival change?

 The American Heart Association reports that sudden cardiac arrest survival improved around 2012.
 However, there haven't been substantive survival increases since.
 Recently, the American Heart Association determined that aftercare received after hospital discharge was missing in surviving sudden cardiac arrest.
 As a result, recovery in the Chain of Survival was added to the adult and pediatric in-hospital and out-of-hospital chains of survival.
-Additionally, almost 500 other recommendations were made to increase the cardiac arrest survival rates.
+Additionally, almost 500 other recommendations were made to increase cardiac arrest survival rates.

 There is no earlier method to reliably identify patients in whom a poor neurological outcome is inevitable, so the American Heart Association's current guidelines for adults also recommend against the withdrawal of life support for at least 72 hours after resuscitation and rewarming from any induced hypothermia.